DigitPaint/roger/doc/templating.md

 ## HTML

 The html-path is actually the root for all you front-end code.
-This is what will be served as the document-root with `mockup serve` and will be the base for a release when using `mockup release`.
+This is what will be served as the document-root with `roger serve` and will be the base for a release when using `roger release`.

 In the html-path you can put static files (images, documents, etc.) but also templates.
 Anything that the [Tilt Engine](https://github.com/rtomayko/tilt) can handle is ok.
-The only thing Mockup adds is handling for front-matter, layouts and partials.
+The only thing Roger adds is handling for front-matter, layouts and partials.

 ## Front-matter